doctoraltoclef/doctoraltoclef/README.md

 hy/þey/etcetera | Asian
 <br>Adult above drinking age, don't owe you horses nothin past that.<br>
 <hr> <p></p>
-⩥ Mostly out here to hang out with my wife, Dr. ████ Myriad (he/she/they).
-You could say we're horsing around. <a href="https://mattastr0phic.tumblr.com/personnelfiles">Our Personnel Files.</a> <br>
+⩥ Mostly out here to hang out with my wife, Dr. ████ Myriad<br>
 ⩥ I'm an adult and don't care for petty horse drama, please leave me out of it. <br> If you're a proshipper/pro-endo or any of the sort, hide me cause we ain't boutta change each others minds.<br>
 ⩥ I'm a regular ass guy with a regular ass friendgroup, I'm not a celebrity and his entourage.
 I just come here to people watch.
 If we're uncomfortable with you, we keep our distance.
 Simple.<br>
 ⩥ I'm not here to roleplay.
 The only exception here is if you're funny enough, but that's a high bar.
 I don't suggest trying for it. <br>